tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 which composite signature is authentic, complicating long-term non-repudiation guarantees.

+Hybrid signature schemes should not be used for artifact signing (e.g., software packages), since the loss of SUF makes them unsuitable for long-term non-repudiation.
-Planned migration paths should therefore assume that once CRQCs are realized, hybrid signature schemes may continue to function for a limited time without constituting a zero-day vulnerability, but operators must execute an orderly transition to PQC-only certificates in order to restore SUF-CMA security guarantees.
+In security protocols (e.g., TLS, IKEv2), hybrid signature schemes may continue to function for a limited time after a CRQC is realized, since they still provide impersonation resistance as long as one component algorithm remains secure.
+This situation does not constitute a zero-day vulnerability requiring an immediate upgrade.
+However, operators will have to plan an orderly migration to PQC-only certificates in order to restore SUF-CMA security guarantees.

 # Migration Guidance